Shock Wave (film): Box office

 As of 25 May 2017, Shock Wave has grossed a total of US$68,076,339.44 worldwide (total box office gross from Hong Kong, Taiwan, China, Australia and United Kingdom).

 Awards and nominations

 Sequel

-During a celebration event for the film's box office success on 4 May 2017, producer and star Andy Lau unofficially announces a sequel to Shock Wave will be made in response to the film's success.
-On 16 March 2018, Universe Entertainment officially confirms a sequel, titled Shock Wave 2, will be made and released a teaser film poster.
-Lau will return as producer and star while Herman Yau will also return as director.
-Daneil Lam, president of Universe Entertainment, reveals that the screenplay of the sequel was being developed and production will commence in 2019.
-Yau also reveals that Shock Wave 2 will be a standalone sequel with new characters and a new story line.
+During a celebration event for the film's box office success on 4 May 2017, producer and star Andy Lau unofficially announced a sequel to Shock Wave would be made in response to the film's success.
+On 16 March 2018, Universe Entertainment officially confirmed that a sequel, titled Shock Wave 2, would be made and released a teaser film poster.
+Lau returned as producer and star while Herman Yau also returned as director.
+Daniel Lam, president of Universe Entertainment, revealed that the screenplay of the sequel was being developed.
+Yau also revealed that Shock Wave 2 would be a standalone sequel with new characters and a new story line.

 Production for Shock Wave 2 officially began in February 2019 and wrapped up on 8 May 2019.
 The film was theatrically released on 24 December 2020.